marscoinnetwork/index/README.md

 1. Startup looks at what chain it should start, this is always in the form of ticker symbol, such as BTC or MSC.
 2. Configuration is read from appsettings.json.
-3. Configuration is downloaded from https://chains.Marscore.net/
-4. Configuration is read from appsettings.Development.json.

 Out of the box, the configuration when you run from Visual Studio will connect to a local running node and local MongoDB instance.